November 23-24, 2013

-The City of Seguin partnered with the Texas Lutheran University, and The Institute for Public Health and Education Research, Inc to produce the event.
+Workshop Outcome: The City of Seguin partnered with the Texas Lutheran University, and The Institute for Public Health and Education Research, Inc to host the workshop.
 Councilmen, the City’s Mayor, Planning Director, and citizens from many sectors--from the Parks Advisory Board to the local theater--gathered to contribute to a vision for Walnut Springs Park, and for improving Seguin.